isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 in Client-Server communication.
 It does not affect communication between HA peers.

-Curently using HTTPS in HA setup requires use of Control Agent on all peers.
+Currently using HTTPS in HA setup requires use of Control Agent on all peers.
 (See :ref:`tls` for Control Agent TLS configuration).

 Following is an example of HA server pair and Control Agent